 Get your hands dirty

-Here are a few exercises you can try at home to get a better feel for running automated app tests in CI:
+Here are a few exercises you can try at home to go deeper:

 Machine User Credentials and Automatically-Provisioned Credentials

-Now that you’ve seen how to configure a CI server to run the sample app’s automated tests, you may want to update the CI server to also run the infrastructure automated tests that you added in Part 4.
-In that blog post, you added two types of automated tests for your infrastructure code: static analysis with Terrascan and unit testing with OpenTofu’s test command.
-Since the latter type of test deploys real resources into a real AWS account, you will need to give your automated tests a way to authenticate to AWS.
+Now that you’ve seen how to configure a CI server to run the sample app’s automated tests, you may want to update the CI server to also run the infrastructure automated tests that you added for your OpenTofu code in Part 4.
+Since these tests deploy real resources into a real AWS account, you will need to give your CI server a way to authenticate to AWS.

 This is a somewhat tricky problem.
 When a human being needs to authenticate to a machine, you can rely on that human memorizing some sort of secret, such as a password.
 But what do you do when a machine, such as a CI server, needs to authenticate to another machine?
 How can that machine "memorize" some sort of secret without leaking that secret to everyone else?